MES Applications: Batch Manufacturing and Standards

 - Cosmetics Industry:

-- Use Case: Producing skincare, haircare, and makeup products.
+- Use Case: Manufacturing skincare, haircare, and personal care products.

 - Benefits: